 Loss of employees

 If discontent reaches a certain point, the company may be at risk of losing some potentially excellent employees who will not want to stick around where they are not appreciated.
-I have personally seen cases that management does not care about this, as they think they can get somebody else to do your job.
+I have personally seen cases in that management does not care about this, as they think they can get somebody else to do your job.
 In other words, do not think you are indispensable.
 Yet, you might still hurt them by leaving.

 With a decline in morale, growing resentment, and loss of quality people, a manager who unfairly favors one employee is also hurting the company overall by hampering growth that would come from moving the best employees forward to management positions.